cristimanolache28/Endava-Project/README.md

 # Endava-Project!
-This project was an interesting experience for me because I learned new things and I tried to implement them.
+This project was an interesting experience for me because I have learned new things and I have tried to implement them.

 ## About project
-I made a **Health Care System** web application using **Spring Boot**.
+I have made a **Health Care System** web application using **Spring Boot**.
 Anyone who wants to access this application has to connect with an account.
 If someone wants to see al UI's must have admin / administrator role.

 ### Technologies used
   * **IntelliJ** - development environment (IDE)